American Staffordshire Terrier: History

-The AKC opened the AmStaff Stud Book to UKC dogs a few more times until the 1970s.
-Since then, only dogs with AKC registration were to be bred together, if the offspring was to be registered.
-This fact, along with the breed selection based entirely on conformation through decades, has transformed the American Staffordshire Terrier into a different breed, separated from the American Pit Bull Terrier.
+The AKC closed and opened the AmStaff Stud Book to UKC registered American Pit Bull Terrier dogs a few more times until the 1970s.
+Since then both sire and dam have had to be AKC registered dogs in order to register offspring as American Staffordshire Terriers.
+The breed selection was based entirely on conformation and established breed standards that for decades have transformed the American Staffordshire Terrier into a much different breed from the American Pit Bull Terrier.

-The breed's popularity began to decline in the United States following World War II.
-In 2018, the American Kennel Club ranked the American Staffordshire Terrier as the 85th most popular purebred breed in the United States.

 Temperament

 According to the American Kennel Club, these dogs are "smart, confident, good-natured companions.
 Their courage is proverbial.
 A responsibly bred, well-socialized AmStaff is a loyal, trustworthy friend to the end."

+The official breed club of America points out that dog aggression can occur even if the dogs have been well-socialized and that therefore they should not be left alone with other dogs.

 Description

-According to AKC's published breed standard which was approved June 10, 1936, the "American Staffordshire Terrier should give the impression of great strength for his size, a well put-together dog, muscular, but agile and graceful, keenly alive to his surroundings.
+According to AKC's published breed standard approved June 10, 1936, the "American Staffordshire Terrier should give the impression of great strength for his size, a well put-together dog, muscular, but agile and graceful, keenly alive to his surroundings.
 He should be stocky, not long-legged or racy in outline.
 His courage is proverbial."
-His head should be medium in length with a broad skull, a distinct stop, and pronounced muscles in the cheek.
+The head should be medium in length with a broad skull, a distinct stop, and pronounced muscles in the cheek.
 The ears should be set high on their head and can be cropped or uncropped, but the latter is preferred.
 Height and weight should be in proportion.
 A height of about 18 to 19 in at shoulders for the male and 17 to 18 in for the female is to be considered preferable.
 The nose should always be black.
-Many coat colors are accepted.
-However, dogs with liver or black-and-tan coat, and dogs with more than 80% white are discouraged.
+Many coat colors are accepted; however, dogs with liver or black-and-tan coat and dogs with more than 80% white are discouraged.

 Health

-Their life expectancy is generally 12–16 years with good care.
-The breed may be vulnerable to skin allergies, urinary tract infections (UTI), and autoimmune diseases.
-Spondylosis and osteoarthritis are common in older dogs.
-Other notable issues may include congenital heart disease, elbow dysplasia, hip dysplasia, luxating patella, thyroid dysfunction, and cerebellar ataxia.

-American Staffordshire Terrier pups should not be weaned before they are 8–10 weeks old.
+A 2024 UK study found a life expectancy of 12.5 years compared to an average of 12.7 for purebreds and 12 for crossbreeds.

+The breed is predisposed to allergic skin disease and demodicosis.
+An American study found 20% of juvenile (under the age of two) American Staffordshire Terriers to suffer from demodicosis compared to 0.58% overall.

+A North American study of over 1 million hip and 250,000 elbow scans found 24.4% American Staffordshire Terriers to have hip dysplasia and 16.1% to have elbow dysplasia.
+Another North American study found 1.84% of American Staffordshire Terriers to have the condition, half of the overall rate of 3.52%.

 Breed-specific legislation and restrictions

 Worldwide, the American Staffordshire Terrier has often been included in breed bans that target pit bull–type dogs and/or fighting dog breeds.
 Such breed-specific legislation (BSL) may range from outright bans on possession to restrictions and conditions of ownership.
-Breed Specific Legislation has been enacted in various states in the United States, France, Australia, Canada, Ireland, Turkey, and the United Kingdom.
+Breed Specific Legislation has been enacted in various countries including Austria, Canada, Denmark, France, Germany, India, Ireland, Israel, Norway, Turkey, and the United States.

-The breed is also commonly listed on breed restriction lists for apartments in the United States.